Crosslé 15F car-by-car histories

-The 15F is listed as a 1968 design but first appeared at the end of that year.
+Although listed as a 1968 design, the 15F first appeared at the end of that year and was intended for competition in 1969.
 The first two cars to leave the factory went to the US in October 1968, one for US Crosslé dealer Roger Barr and one for Ralph Loesser.
-A third car was being built in October 1968 and was due to go to the US but stayed in the UK and eventually appeared in 1970 UK series for Fred Saunders who used a Rover V8 engine.
+They would race in the SCCA’s Northeast Division, where the 12F and 14F Formula B cars had proved popular, and where the Area 1 Championship was proving to be a popular new layer in between SCCA Nationals and more minor club events.
+Unfortunately, there was relatively little coverage of the Area 1 Championship, except in the New England Region “Pit Talk” publication, so we have little knowledge of how the 15Fs performed.
+Meanwhile a third car was also in the process of construction in October 1968 and was due to go to the US, but stayed in the UK and eventually appeared in the 1970 British F5000 series for Fred Saunders who used a Rover V8 engine.

 A note on chassis number identification

 Paul Sheldon's Formula 1 Register Fact Book: Formula 5000 1968-1971 identifies the chassis number of the Fred Saunders car as 15F-70-04.
 Tim Osbourne's first car carries Serial Number C15F6839 and his second, acquired in 2004, carries C15F6840.
 According to the race-cars.com web site, the ex-Saunders car carries Serial Number C15F6942.
 The chassis numbers quoted above have had dashes added purely for the purpose of improving legibility.

 This history was derived from the extensive work of Tim Osborne.
 His fuller and more detailed history can be read at http://zentekno.com/15f.
 Tim lists his references as:

 2. 30 Years of Winning, Crossle Car Company and Ulster Folk and Transport Museum, 1988